 Story of Lord Shiva

 Lord Shiva has a lot of followers up along with him in the Himalayan ranges who are bulls.
-Lord Shiva asked his bull named Basava to visit the earth and meet the human beings.
-He was asked to convey the message that, humans must take an oil massage and bath on a daily basis and as far as eating is concerned, they can eat only once in a month.
+Lord Shiva asked his bull named Basava to visit the earth and meet human beings.
+He was asked to convey the message that, humans must take an oil massage and bath on a daily basis and as far as eating is concerned, they can eat only once a month.

 Story of Lord Indra

 Once it happened that, Lord Krishna in the days of his childhood, decided to teach Lord Indra a lesson, as he had become a bit too arrogant after having become the king of all deities.
 Lord Krishna went to meet the cowherds and told them to stop worshipping Lord Indra.
 This made Lord Indra enraged and he brought about a major thunderstorm along with rains that continued for three consecutive days.
 Seeing this calamity, people went to Lord Krishna with cries of help.
 Then, Lord Krishna lifted the mountain Govardhan and that too with a single finger.
 This incident made Lord Indra realize his mistake.

 MORE ABOUT PONGAL - THE HARVEST FESTIVAL OF SOUTHERN INDIA

 The Famous Jallikattu Festival